When can babies eat chipotle peppers?

 Yes.
 Chipotle peppers are incredibly high in vitamin C, a super-nutrient that powers blood development, bone strength, immunity, skin and tissue growth, and healthy organs.
 The hot peppers also contain vitamins A, B, E, and K plus a whole bunch of antioxidants and plant properties to help your baby thrive.

-Are chipotle peppers a choking hazard for babies?
+Are chipotle peppers a common choking hazard for babies?

 Are chipotle peppers a common allergen?